DaviDevMod/typesaurus.com/src/content/docs/api/schema.md

 The subcollection path will be `posts/{postId}/comments` and the id will be [`Id<"posts/comments">`](/types/typesaurus/#id).

-You can access a subcollection calling the partent collection with an id:
+You can access a subcollection calling the parent collection with an id:

 ```ts
 // Fetch all post comments